Can I apply to both the Pathways and the Health Sciences and Technology (HST) programs?

 Can I come visit Harvard Medical School for a tour?

-Tours of the HMS campus are offered during the summer months.
+Tours of the HMS campus are only offered during the summer months.
 Should you be invited for an interview, a campus tour will be provided at that time.
 If accepted at HMS, another opportunity for a tour will be available during our ‘second-look visit’ in the spring.

 Does Harvard Medical School offer financial assistance to its students?